leesael/SNeCT/code/README.txt

 3. Demo

-	Please see demo folder to understand how to run S3CMTF.
+	Please see demo folder to understand how to run SNeCT.
 Demo tensor is a part of PanCan12 dataset, created as 100x1,000x5 size with 279,906 observable entries.